 - TAME

-Flights from Quito to Guayaquil start at $81 USD.
-TAME will also get you to some smaller Ecuadorian destinations, like Quito to Loja for $85 USD.
+Flights from Quito to Guayaquil start at $58 USD each way.
+TAME will also get you to some smaller Ecuadorian destinations, like Quito to Loja for $43 USD (one-way).
 Flying to the Galapagos Islands is obviously the most practical way to get there, but it’s certainly not cheap.
-One way from Quito to Baltra (the busiest airport) start from about $250 USD.
-Guayaquil to Baltra is about $230 USD.
+One way from Quito to Baltra (the busiest airport) starts from about $133 USD.
+Guayaquil to Baltra is about $155 USD.
+Expect prices to double if you don’t book in advance.

-Hitchhiking – Hitchhiking is possible here if you have experience and don’t mind waiting.
+Hitchhiking – Hitchhiking is possible here if you have experience and don’t mind long waits.
 Use Hitchwiki for the most up-to-date tips and information.

 When to Go to Ecuador

-Ecuador technically only has two seasons: wet season and dry season.
-But Ecuador has such varying altitudes, it really depends on where/when you visit.
+Ecuador technically only has two seasons: the wet season and the dry season.
+But since Ecuador has such varying altitudes, it really depends on where/when you visit.

 January to May is the coolest, wettest time of year for most of the country.
 Navigating the Amazon can be difficult during this time due to road closures and flooding.
 Temperatures along the coast are milder, and it’s actually quite pleasant in the Galapagos as the ocean waters are calm and warm.

 June to the end of September is very dry, and you’ll also experience some of the warmest temperatures in Ecuador.
 This is peak season, so you can expect higher prices for flights and accommodations.
 Still, the weather is always nice and the entire country has a fun, upbeat atmosphere.
-Temperatures near the coast are as high as 77°F (25°C), while in Quito the daily average is around 70°F (21°C).
+Temperatures near the coast hover around 25°C (77°F), while in Quito the daily average is around 21°C (70°F).

 Ecuador Travel Guide: The Best Booking Resources